Qafoo/build-commons/src/site/rst/index.rst

 ------

 This build steps provides all different kinds of bundling operations, before it is packaged.
-This may include javascript compile and/or     minifying, css minification, image optimization, changelog/releasenote generation and such.
+This may include JavaScript compile and/or minifying, CSS minification, image optimization, changelog/releasenote generation and such.

 Hooks: ``-bundle:before~hook``, ``-bundle:main~hook``, ``-bundle:after~hook``